-We’ve compiled a list of the top 10 cryptocurrencies by market capitalisation as of January 2023.
+We’ve compiled a list of the top 10 cryptocurrencies by market capitalisation in 2023.

 Market capitalisation (or market cap) is a metric used to measure the size and popularity of a cryptocurrency based on its current price and the volume of the cryptocurrency in circulation.
 The higher the market cap, the more popular the cryptocurrency is.

 To get the market cap at any given point in time, simply multiply the current price of a cryptocurrency of your choice by the total number of that cryptocurrency in circulation.

 Please remember that cryptoassets are highly volatile unregulated investment products with no UK or EU investor protection.
 You could lose all the money you put into them.

 Here are the top 10 cryptocurrencies by market cap: